-This Act comes into effect on the effective date of the Civil Code Amendment Act; provided, however, that the provisions of Article 103-2, Article 103-3, Article 267-2, Article 267-3, and Article 362 come into effect as of the date of promulgation.
+This Act comes into effect on the effective date of the Civil Code Amendment Act; provided, however, that the provisions of Articles 103-2, 103-3, 267-2, 267-3, and 362 come into effect as of the date of promulgation.

-Article 1 This Act comes into effect as from the day on which one year has elapsed from the date of promulgation.
+Article 1 This Act comes into effect as of the day on which one year has elapsed from the date of promulgation.
 However, the provisions of Article 3 and Article 5 of the Supplementary Provisions come into force from the date of promulgation.